FusionAuth/fusionauth-example-python-flask/README.md

 You can also register a new user for this application and will be automatically logged in after.

+Log into the [FusionAuth admin screen](http://localhost:9011) with a different browser or incognito window using the admin user credentials ("admin@example.com"/"password") to explore the admin user experience.

 # Contributors

 * [Nishant Trivedi/nishant009](https://github.com/nishant009) did the initial implementation.